 Figure 6.
 Wrongly applied permanent makeup before treatment (Source: University Hospital Zurich Switzerland)

 Figure 7.
 After treatment (Source: University Hospital Zürich Switzerland)

 The skin depth that the laser light is able to penetrate depends on the wavelength and the size of the spot on the laser.
-Longer wavelengths and bigger spots lead to an increased penetration depth.
+Longer wavelengths and bigger spots lead to increased penetration depth.

-When the light of the laser enters the skin and meets the color, it shatters the pigments to small fragments, which are then removed either by macrophages through phagocytosis or via the lymphatic system.
+When the light of the laser enters the skin and meets the color, it shatters the pigments into small fragments, which are then removed either by macrophages through phagocytosis or via the lymphatic system.
 A typical reaction observed immediately after treatment is instant whitening of the skin which is caused by the release of gas while heating the pigment.

 Materials and methods

 In the time period between 2011 and 2015, 87 patients requested the removal of their permanent makeup at the clinic of Dr. Rümmelein.
 Out of the 87, 52 were judged as treatable while the remaining 35 were excluded from treatment.
 The reasons for the exclusion were non-treatable colors, unrealistic expectations, and patients’ decision not to undergo treatment because of potential side effects.
 In each case, treatment was performed with a Nd: YAG nanosecond laser.
 Appropriate eye protection is crucial; hence, metal protection goggles, specialized laser protection eye-stickers, or intraocular eye shields were used in order to ensure sufficient patient safety.
 The procedure began with an 8-mm spot at an energy density of 1–1.5 J/cm², depending on the reaction to the color.
 The lowest possible energy to perform immediate whitening was used.
 During treatment, air cooling was applied.
 After 20 minutes, a second treatment was performed under the exact same conditions.